JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

 	- Systems should be stable, with timely hardware, software, and firmware updates.
 Quick repairs are essential
 - Productivity
 	- Users should work with minimal obstructions.
 Systems should be intuitive and efficient, reducing unnecessary effort
+- User Agency
+    - Do users have control over their environment?
+    - Are they free to explore creative potential or restricted to fixed features?
+    - Can they install applications, or is the system tightly controlled?
+- Currentness
+    - How quickly are new features deployed and available for use?

+System Administrator Priorities

+- Ensure machines are **easy to manage** by:
+    - **Limiting variation** between machines.
+    - **Automating** OS installation, configuration, and updates.